 We hope the following provides helpful information when considering using a videographer.How long does my film take to produce?

 Your ‘Highlights’ will be ready within three to four weeks from the date of your wedding.

-* The above timeframes can be extended taking into account the time of year mainly June.
+* The above timeframes can be extended taking into account other editing commitments and the time of year mainly June.
 July and August that is the height of our wedding season.

 * All our videos are produced in Client chronological order.Can I alter or change my film when I receive it?